Story Cutter Assistant

 Try different models for different jobs

-* **GPT-5.3 Instant** — fast default for everyday chat, quick iterations, and lighter Story Cutter turns
+GPT-5.3 Instant — fast default for everyday chat, quick iterations.
+Not recommended for Story Cutter

 Quality in, quality out